SidRoberts/centum/docs/components/console/commands.md

 The Application will be able to determine Command's name from the Command's `getName()` method.
 Commands are processed in the order that they are added to the Application but a later added Command can overwrite an older Command with the same name.

+If the Command's name does not fit the standard described in the [Command Slug Validator](https://github.com/SidRoberts/centum/blob/development/src/Validator/CommandSlug.php), [`Centum\Console\Exception\InvalidCommandNameException`](https://github.com/SidRoberts/centum/blob/development/src/Console/Exception/InvalidCommandNameException.php) will be thrown.
+To allow commands like `php cli.php`, empty names are allowed.